 William Shatner (born March 22, 1931) is a Canadian American actor, musician, and spokesman.
 He gained worldwide fame and became a cultural icon for his portrayal of Captain James Kirk in the science fiction films and television series Star Trek.

-Wolf Isaac Blitzer (born March 22, 1948) is a German American journalist and TV anchorman for CNN and also hosts The Situation Room and Wolf on the same network.
+Wolf Isaac Blitzer (born March 22, 1948) is a German American journalist and TV anchorman for CNN and also hosts The Situation Room with Wolf Blitzer on the same network.

-Juan Uribe (born March 22, 1979) is a Dominican American Major League Baseball player and two-time World Series champion.
-He was originally drafted by the Colorado Rockies and now plays for the LA Dodgers and several other MLB teams.
+Juan Uribe (born March 22, 1979) is a former Dominican American Major League Baseball player and two-time World Series champion.
+He was originally drafted by the Colorado Rockies and would go on to play for the LA Dodgers and several other MLB teams.

 Wernher von Braun (March 23, 1912 – June 16, 1977) was a German American rocket engineer and is considered the “Father of Rocket Science.”
 He was one of the leading figures in the development of rocket technology in Germany during World War II, and subsequently, in the United States.

 Kyrie Andrew Irving (born March 23, 1992) is an Australian American 1st overall pick in the 2011 National Basketball Association draft.
 He has gone on to be a six-time All-Star and won an NBA championship with the Cavaliers in 2016.

 Harry Houdini (March 24, 1874 – October 31, 1926) was a Hungarian American illusionist and stunt performer, noted for his sensational escape acts.
 The iconic performer escaped from handcuffs that took a locksmith 5 years to build.

-Starlin DeJesus Castro (born March 24, 1990) is a Dominican American Major League Baseball shortstop for the Chicago Cubs.
-He is a two-time MLB All-Star who holds the major league record for runs batted in in a Major League debut and the youngest player to lead the National League in hits.
+Starlin DeJesus Castro (born March 24, 1990) is a Dominican American Major League Baseball shortstop.
+He is a four-time MLB All-Star who holds the major league record for runs batted in in a Major League debut and the youngest player to lead the National League in hits.